Indications for Use

 Unipolar pacing and impedance-based features are contraindicated for use with the S-ICD System.

 Read the manual thoroughly before using the S-ICD System to avoid damage to the pulse generator and/or subcutaneous electrode.
 Such damage can result in patient injury or death.
 For single patient use only.
 Do not reuse, reprocess, or resterilize.
 All Boston Scientific S-ICD implantable components are designed for use with the Boston Scientific S-ICD System only.
 Connection of any S-ICD System components to a non-compatible component will result in failure to deliver life-saving defibrillation therapy.
 Always have external defibrillation equipment and medical personnel skilled in CPR available during implant and follow-up testing.
-Using multiple pulse generators could cause pulse generator interaction resulting in patient injury or a lack of therapy delivery.
+Using multiple pulse generators could cause pulse generator interaction, resulting in patient injury or a lack of therapy delivery.
 Test each system individually and in combination to help prevent undesirable interactions.
 Concomitant use of the S-ICD System and implanted electromechanical devices (for example a ventricular assist device, VAD; or implantable insulin pump or drug pump) can result in interactions that could compromise the function of the S-ICD, the co-implanted device, or both.
 Electromagnetic (EMI) or therapy delivery from the co-implanted device can interfere with S-ICD sensing and/or rate assessment, resulting in inappropriate therapy or failure to deliver therapy when needed.
-In addition, a shock from the S-ICD pulse generator could damage the co-implanted device and compromise its functionality.
+In addition, a shock from the S-ICD pulse generator could damage the co-implanted device and compromise it’s functionality.
 To help prevent undesirable interactions, test the S-ICD system when used in combination with the co-implanted device, and consider the potential effect of a shock on the co-implanted device.
 Handle the components of the S-ICD System with care at all times and maintain proper sterile technique.
 Do not modify, cut, kink, crush, stretch or otherwise damage any component of the S-ICD System.
 Use caution handling the subcutaneous electrode connector.
 Do not directly contact the connector with any surgical instruments such as forceps, hemostats, or clamps.
 Use appropriate anchoring techniques as described in the implant procedure to prevent S-ICD System dislodgement and/or migration.
 Do not implant in MRI site Zone III.
 Use caution when placing a magnet over the S-ICD pulse generator because it suspends arrhythmia detection and therapy response.
 In patients with a deep implant placement (greater distance between the magnet and the pulse generator) magnet application may fail to elicit the magnet response.
 Do not expose a patient with an implanted S-ICD System to diathermy.
 EMBLEM S-ICD devices are considered MR Conditional.
 Unless all MRI Conditions of Use are met, MRI scanning of the patient does not meet MR Conditional requirements for the implanted system.
-The Programmer is MR Unsafe and must remain outside the MRI site Zone III (and higher).
+The Programmer is MR Unsafe and must remain outside the MRI site Zone III.
 During MRI Protection Mode the Tachycardia therapy is suspended.
-MRI scanning after ERI status has been reach may lead to premature battery depletion, a shortened device replacement window, or sudden loss of therapy.
+MRI scanning after ERI status has been reach may lead to premature batter depletion, a shortened device replacement window, or sudden loss of therapy.
 The Beeper may no longer be usable following an MRI scan.
 It is strongly recommended that patients are followed on LATITUDE NXT after an MRI scan if they are not already.
 Advise patients to seek medical guidance before entering environments that could adversely affect the operation of the active implantable medical device, including areas protected by a warning notice that prevents entry by patients who have a pulse generator.
 The pulse generator may be more susceptible to low frequency electromagnetic interference at induced signals greater than 80 uV.
 The S-ICD System has not been evaluated for pediatric use.

 For specific information on precautions, refer to the following sections of the product labeling: clinical considerations, sterilization and storage, implantation, device programming, environmental and medical therapy hazards, hospital and medical environments, home and occupational environments, follow-up testing, explant and disposal and supplemental precautionary information.